Image: Stephanie Okeyo, a Kenyan microbiologist, giving a flash talk at Falling Walls Engage 2019.

 Indeed, knowing the backgrounds of the audience can also help one to relate to them.
 For example at a health conference it is common to have audiences with health backgrounds.
 However, in some contests such as Falling Walls Engage, the audience may have diverse backgrounds: from anthropology to zoology.
 The overriding point is to ensure that your audience will not be lost.

 You have to be sensitive to the culture of your audience too.
-For example, in parts of Africa, it is common to say “too many rats cannot dig a hole” to imply that it can be messy to have various people doing the same thing in an uncoordinated manner.
-But this proverb may offend audiences in Arab cultures where the use of rats in reference to people is derogatory.
+For example, in parts of Africa, it is common to quote the wise saying “too many rats cannot dig a hole”.
+This implies that it can be messy to have various people doing the same thing in an uncoordinated manner.
+But this wise saying may offend audiences in Arab cultures where the use of rats in reference to people is derogatory.

 Start and end well